 A fully completed online application form and non-refundable fee are also required.

 Clarion University offers an online BS in Integrative Studies with a Library and Information Science concentration designed for aspiring provisional librarians and paraprofessionals.
 Clarion University has been merged with Edinboro University of Pennsylvania and California University of Pennsylvania in 2021.
 The merger created the Pennsylvania Western University, which will start operations by July 2022.

 Many students also plan on earning a master’s degree in library and information science, such as the ALA-accredited program at Clarion University.
 All students benefit from the relevant curriculum that emphasizes traditional and digital skills in librarianship.

 Learning outcomes include:

-- Demonstrate professional knowledge of the theories and practices about the library and information science as it applies in contemporary settings
+- Demonstrate professional knowledge of the theories and practices of the library and information science as it applies in contemporary settings

 - Demonstrate capacity for the creation, implementation, and evaluation of library systems and services for specific groups of users